hwang26/image-classifier/README.md

 - Figma for prototyping
 - Storybook for component design
 - React, Node JS
-- Next JS for serverside React and file structure
+- Next JS for static site generation for React
 - SASS styling
 - p5 JS for drawing functionality
 - ml5 JS for image classification using DoodleNet model